Cahlico/MyWallet/README.md

 ## Objective
 <p>
-   This project was developed throughout bootcamp Responde Aí, it is a Single-Page Application using React.
+   This project was developed throughout bootcamp Responde Aí, it is a Single-Page Application using React for mobile users.
 Its is a simple bank app account, the user can register, log in, add last entries, add last purchases and logout.
 </p>

 ### Features